PresentationPatterns/presentationpatterns.github.com/_posts/2010-02-06-matthew-mcculloughs-dosug-presentation.md

 ---
-layout: fullNav
+layout: blogpost
-title: Matthew McCullough's DOSUG Presentation category : tags : [speaking, matthewmccullough]
+title    : Matthew McCullough's DOSUG Presentation tagline  : Information Alchemy talk given at DOSUG category : presentation tags     : [speaking, matthewmccullough]
 ---
 Matthew gave a passionate version of his Information Alchemy talk at the [Denver Open Source User Group (DOSUG)](http://denveropensource.org/) during their February, 2010 [Ignite](http://ignite.oreilly.com/) night lineup.
 The talk was very well received and has, since then, been given in at least 10 others venues, including the [No Fluff Just Stuff conference series](http://nofluffjuststuff.com/).